PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 many conditional and convergence-owned reconciliations, confirm its result schema and mutation completeness, and characterize only this very-late boundary.
 Commit and push only; do not create or update a pull request.

+## Very-late static reconciliation characterization checkpoint

+The legacy `reconciled_static_tensor_shapes` key counts updates applied through the output-tensor shape helper.
+It is not complete mutation evidence: a focused RESHAPE fixture begins with correct output metadata but a stale `newShape` option, and reconciliation corrects that option while returning the unchanged legacy value `0`.

+To preserve every existing caller and exact-dictionary contract, strict expected-failure coverage requires an opt-in `include_mutation_count=True` parameter.
+Only that mode adds `reconciled_static_shape_mutations`, covering output shapes, constant shape parameters, operator options, and direct tensor metadata updates.
+Default calls must continue returning only the legacy key.

+A second strict expected-failure contract selects only the direct reconciliation after `_very_late_dynamic_rank1_reshape_stats`, requires `_very_late_static_shape_stats`, and freezes the following `split_fallback_stats` assignment.
+Focused characterization is `24 passed, 2 xfailed`.

+At implementation, instrument mutation sites during the existing fixed-point walk; do not add a pre/post ModelIR fingerprint or another graph traversal.
+Return the extra key only when requested, and enable it only at the selected very-late call.
+Validate parameter-only mutation, all static-shape reconciliation suites, dynamic-Reshape, very-late orchestration, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.